uabrc/uabrc.github.io/docs/uab_cloud/cloud_remote_access.md

 ### Setting up a Configuration File

 SSH configuration files help streamline the process of logging in to remote terminals by storing commonly-used arguments and flags for each host.
 To create a configuration file, navigate to your `.ssh` directory.
 Create a new plain text file called `config` with no extension.
 Open the file and add content like the following.
 Note that indent matters.
+Variable values in `<>` will be replaced with appropriate values before saving.

 ```ssh-config
 Host <name>